-In addition, on March 13, 2023, the Company announced that it completed a non-brokered private placement of 6,000,000 common shares issued to Agnico Eagle Mines Limited ("Agnico") at a price of \$0.17 for aggregate proceeds of \$1,020,000 pursuant to certain participation rights set out in a pre-existing participation agreement between the Company and a predecessor of Agnico.
+In addition, on March 10, 2023, the Company completed a non-brokered private placement of 6,000,000 common shares issued to Agnico at a price of \$0.17 for aggregate proceeds of \$1,020,000 pursuant to certain participation rights set out in a pre-existing participation agreement between the Company and a predecessor of Agnico.

-The net proceeds from the private placements will be used to support the Company's 2023 exploration program at the Company's Detour-Fenelon Gold Trend Property.
+The net proceeds are being used to support the Company's 2023 exploration program at the Company's Detour-Fenelon Gold Trend Property as well as for general working capital costs.
 The financings provide the Company with sufficient cash reserves to fund the 2023 exploration program on the Detour-Fenelon Gold Trend Property.

-All securities issued are subject to a four month and one day statutory hold period.
+All securities issued were subject to a four month and one day statutory hold period.